lkodinsson/MARS/Appendix/Actions.md

 **Action Type:** Free Reaction
 **Stamina Cost:** 1

 Use a wielded item with the parry feature to defend against an attack, adding its parry value to your deflection.
-If the incoming attack grazes against your deflection roll, it is considered a failure instead.
+If the incoming attack grazes against your deflection roll, then the incoming attack is considered a failure instead of a graze.

 ---